TOWARDS LAB-FREE TUBERCULOSIS DIAGNOSIS

 - Provide a frank landscape analysis of the status of progress towards a POC TB test.

-- Identify existing roadblocks to novel POC TB test development, providing a strategic vision for research and development (R&D) for the next 5-7 years.
+- Identify existing roadblocks to novel POC TB test development, providing a strategic vision for research and development (R&D) for the next 5 to 7 years.